You are required to verify your telephone number through our automated phone verification process.

 Important: Please blank out other information that you deem sensitive.
 If you are using a credit card.

-- Please enclosed a fax or scan of the front and back of the credit card.
+Please enclosed a photo image of the front credit card.
+[Not Fax or Scan Copy]

 WHAT IS A CVV